Cost to Build a Deck – 2023 Average Prices & Cost Calculator

 Decking Material

 The choice of flooring is a major factor when estimating the price of a new deck.
-Wood decks often cost $45 per square foot[3] while composite decks often cost $62 per square foot.[4]
-The cost of the flooring material itself is not that much of course, and will vary depending on the type of material you choose to use.
+Wood decks have a national average cost of $53 per square foot[3] while composite decks often cost $73 per square foot.[4]
+The cost of the flooring material itself is not that much, of course, and will vary depending on the type of material you choose to use.

 Some materials also require less maintenance which helps offset the cost over the long run.
 See our deck flooring calculator to estimate how much flooring material you’ll need for your deck.

-Pressure treated wood decking costs on average $2 per square foot.
-Pressure treated wood is cost effective, long-lasting, and insect resistant.
-They do require additional maintenance and frequent staining, and need galvanized fasteners to prevent corrosion.
+Pressure-treated wood decking costs, on average, $3 to $6 per square foot.
+Pressure-treated wood is cost-effective, long-lasting, and insect resistant.
+Pressure-treated wood decks do require additional maintenance and frequent staining and need galvanized fasteners to prevent corrosion.

 Cedar Flooring

-Cedar wood decking costs $4 per square foot on average.
-Cedar is also cost effective, beautiful, long-lasting, and naturally insect resistant.
-They do require additional maintenance and frequent staining, but do not need galvanized fasteners.
+Cedar wood decking costs $8 to $15 per square foot on average.
+Cedar is also cost-effective, beautiful, long-lasting, and naturally insect resistant.
+These decks do require additional maintenance and frequent staining but do not need galvanized fasteners.

 Redwood Flooring

-Redwood wood decking costs around $7 per square foot.
-Redwood is beautiful, very long-lasting, does not warp, and accepts stain very well.
-Redwood is quite a bit more expensive than pressure treated or cedar.
+Redwood wood decking costs around $9 to $15 per square foot.
+Redwood is beautiful, very long-lasting, does not warp, and accepts deck stain very well.
+Redwood is quite a bit more expensive than pressure-treated wood or cedar.

 Composite Flooring

-Composite decking usually costs around $8 – $10 per square foot.
+Composite decking usually costs around $5 – $12 per square foot.
 Composite is very durable, looks great, and requires virtually no maintenance.
-Composite is on the more expensive end of material choices, but since it does not require stain there is some cost savings over the long run.
+Composite is on the more expensive end of material choices, but since it does not require stain, there is some cost savings in the long run.
 There are many types of plastic and composite decking that vary in cost.

 Design Complexity